groverkaran/django-comments-tree/docs/tutorial.rst

            ...
        ]

-To know more about the Web API provided by django-comments-xtd read on the :doc:`webapi` page.
+To know more about the Web API provided by django-comments-tree read on the :doc:`webapi` page.

 Enable app.model options
 ------------------------